4. Registration for vaccination (including FAQ)

 2) General guidelines and advice to read before you register

-The canton receives a supply of vaccines that corresponds to specific population criteria: Geneva residents; cross-border workers with LAMal insurance; cross-border workers working in Geneva in the health sector; civil servants/international workers or expatriate personnel with a legitimation card.
+Vaccination in Geneva is possible for the following groups: Geneva residents; cross-border workers with LAMal insurance; cross-border workers working in Geneva in the health sector; civil servants/international workers or expatriate personnel with a legitimation card, Swiss nationals living abroad and their family members (living under the same roof).

 Before starting the online registration procedure, you will need the following items :